eviatarbach/parasweep/README.rst

 high-performance computing job schedulers.
 Post-processing is facilitated by providing a mapping between the parameter sets and the simulations.

-The following paper gives a description as well as a simple example to get started: https://arxiv.org/pdf/1905.03448.pdf
+**The following paper gives a description as well as a simple example to get started: https://arxiv.org/pdf/1905.03448.pdf.
+Please cite it if you find parasweep useful for your project!**

 * Free software: MIT license
 * Documentation: http://www.parasweep.io